dougeby/IntuneDocs/intune/device-restrictions-macos.md

   This feature applies to:
   - macOS 10.13 and later

 - **Defer software updates (supervised only)**: When set to **Not configured** (default), software updates are shown on the device as Apple releases them.
 For example, if a macOS update gets released by Apple on a specific date, then that update naturally shows up on the device around the release date.
+Note that on macOS, seed build updates will be allowed, without delay.

   **Enable** allows you to delay when software updates are shown on devices, from 0-90 days.
 This setting doesn't control when updates are or aren't installed.